Heikowi/HWIFileDownload/README.md

 ## Demo App

 The demo app shows a sample setup and integration of HWIFileDownload.

-The app download store is implemented with the custom class DownloadStore.
-The app delegate holds an instance of the DownloadStore and an instance of the HWIFileDownloader.
+The app __download store__ is implemented with the custom sample class `DownloadStore`.

+The app delegate of the demo app holds an instance of the `DownloadStore` and an instance of the `HWIFileDownloader`.

 ## Workflows and Scenarios